 And there is a huge between passive investing and becoming an actively engaged investor.
 And one is not better than the other.
 There's no right or wrong.
 We're both at different times in our lives.
 And it also depends on what we're actually doing.
 We're always going to be active or passive investors.

-Usually, we're both, but you just need to understand the distinction there, but becoming an active investor means you're an engaged investor.
+Usually, we're both, but you just need to understand the distinction there, becoming an active investor means you're an engaged investor.
 And so there's a lot of power in that.
 So rich dad's guide to investing is one of the three core titles in this series.
 And it covers the basic rules of investing, how to reduce your risk in investing, how to convert that earned income you get from your active job or career, and turn that into passive income.

 And he talks about something he refers to as rich dad's 10 investor controls.
 And this is where he gets into the weeds gets deep into the concepts of investing.
 So the rich dad philosophy makes a key distinction between managing your money and growing it and understanding the key principles of investing is the first step towards creating and growing wealth.

-So this book delivers the guidance.
+So this book delivers guidance.
 You need to help begin that process of becoming an investor and stay on that road till you get to that point of financial freedom.
 It's really more of a guide.
-In fact, the title says it all rich dad's guide to investing.
+In fact, the title says it is all rich dad's guide to investing.
 All right, well, those are the three books in the finance and investing category, and it's really the trio, the three rich dad series books, the initial or the original books.

 Now let's talk about real estate investing for beginners.
 So this was a little bit challenging for me.
 In this category, I ultimately decided on four bucks instead of three for this now keep in mind, even though I'm calling it real estate investing for beginners, these books apply to almost everybody.
 Even if you are a seasoned or an experienced investor, there's a lot of stuff you can learn from these books.